marilirulita/linter-ruby/README.md

 # linter-ruby

 >**In this project, I built my linter tool, to check errors in ruby grammar.
-I chose a bot to check simple and common errors when typing ruby code because this is normally annoying when you try to keep code clean**
+I chose a bot to check simple and common errors when typing ruby code because this is normally annoying when you try to keep code clean.**

 ## Linter Instructions
 * This code gives information about errors in ruby typing